Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Lotte Mart in District 7

 Saigon Sports Club.
 SSC is one of the nicest gyms in Ho Chi Minh City.
 It is not inside Phu My Hung but nearby.
-It is expensive but is super nice.
+It is expensive, but it’s super nice.

 Advance Fitness & Gym.
 This is another nice gym.
 It’s more affordable but lacks the shiny amenities of Saigon Sports Club.